Skip to main content

 custom

-If the above types are not enough, create custom relation types in Administration - Asset Management - Object relation Types, or AM Console - Tools - Lists - Object relation Types.
+If the above types are not enough, create custom relation types in Administration - Asset Management - Object relation Types.

 User permissions